NBISweden/workshop-reproducible-research/docs/git.md

 [here](https://nbis-reproducible-research.readthedocs.io/en/latest/git/).
 ```

 * Add, commit and push these changes to GitHub.
-See what the repository's main
-  page looks like now!

 You should now be able to see the rendered markdown document, which looks a bit
 different from the text you copied in from above.
 Note that there are two